fmcnallyi3/it_anisotropy/Rates vs. Time/ReadME.md

 # Welcome to the Rates Readme!!!
   ## Goals: To plot the rates of events measured during a configuration (From IceTop's Data)
 ### Plan of Attack
-- Process Raw Files from McNally's folder
+- Copy stability tools from McNally to this folder
-- Need an update Good Run List
+- Need an updated Good Run List
-- Need to create a dictionary
+- Test the stability tools on a small data sample
+  - ROOT file processing
+  - FITS file processing
+  - Visualization
+- Process all the data
-- WIll BE SPECFIC LATER
+- WILL BE SPECIFIC LATER
 ## Will use codes such as rates.py to help